X3n0m0rph59/precached/OVERVIEW.md

 #### Available Plugins and Hooks

-The following plugins are available for precached (as of 2017-11-10)
+The following plugins are available for precached (as of 2017-11-19)

+  * Inotify Multiplexer (experimental) - Translate low level inotify events to daemon internal messages
   * I/O Trace Log Manager (stable) - Manage I/O trace logs, optimizes new trace logs, and removes invalid ones
+  * I/O Trace Log Cache (experimental) - mlock() .iotrace files into memory
   * Markov Log Manager (not implemented/in development)
   * Hot Applications (stable) - Offline prefetching of the most often used applications, "locks the desktop into memory"
   * Metrics (stable) - Generate system metrics and deliver events based on them